NilayYUCEL/Olist-E-Commerce-Data-Analysis-and-Delivery-Time-Prediction/README.md

 **Due to the size of the data, it could not be added.
 You can access the data from** [**the main Kaggle page**](https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce/)**.
 You can generate the other datas by following the process flow diagram.** (‘*Project* *Process Flow Diagram/Process Flow Diagram.png*’)

+If you would like to access the final version of the data, feel free to reach out to me at **yucelnilay024@gmail.com**.